Harvard-CS145/load_balancing/README.md

    ```
    2. Start your controller
    ```
-   ./controller/controller_flowlet.py
+   ./controller/controller_flowlet_fattree.py
    ```
    3. Send two iPerf flows with our provided script.
 (Flow 1: from h1 to h13, and Flow 2: from h3 to h16).
    ```
    sudo python3 apps/project5_send_traffic.py [duration_in_seconds] [random_seed]
    ```
    While you can try different values of the `random_seed`, be sure to test the value(s) that led to flow collision with standard ECMP above.
-   4. You can check the iperf throughput values in the `log` directory as explained above (last line of `iperf_server_0.log` and `iperf_server_1.log`) to verify if the throughput drops and the two flows have collided.
+   4. You can check the iperf throughput values in the `log` directory as explained above (last line of `iperf_server_0.log` and `iperf_server_1.log`) to check if the throughput drops or not with flowlet load balancing.

 3. Report the throughput of both flows in Step 1 and Step 2.
 In the report, write down the reasons on why you see the throughput difference.